pos THE BINAURAL STETHOSCOPE

 Click on IMAGE to enlarge photos.
 Click on BLUE link to read articles.

-In the early 1850's there was a rush of designs for a new stethoscope that used both ears.
-This new "binaural" ('bi-aural') instrument was felt to be the future of auscultation.
 Actually, the idea for a binaural stethoscope was first introduced in 1829, just ten years after the publication of Laennec's text illustrated his original instrument.
-The idea belonged to Nicholas Comins, who devised a stethoscope that he described as "a bent tube" that had several hinges, allowing the physician to not have to assumeuncomfortable positions during the examination.
-He offered the suggestion of making hisinstrument binaural, but there are only sketches of his instrument.
+The idea belonged to Nicholas Comins, who devised a stethoscope that he described as "a bent tube" that had several hinges, allowing the physician to not have to assume uncomfortable positions during the examination.
+He offered the suggestion of making his instrument binaural, but there are only sketches of his instrument.

 READ COMINS' DESCRIPTION OF HIS STETHOSCOPE